mr-chidex/PicPik/README.md

 # PHOTO GALLARY

-A Photo Gallary app where users can download and upload Images.(https://github.com/mr-chidex/Dex_Photos_Backend)
+A Photo Gallary app where users can sigmnup, download and upload Images.

 ### Backend